 William E. Dietrich, Professor.
 Morphology, earth and planetary sciences, geomorphology, evolution of landscapes, geomorphic transport laws, landscape evolution modeling, high resolution laser altimetry, cosmogenic nuclide analysis.

 Mary K. Firestone, Professor.
-Soils, environmental policy, environmental science, policy & management, wildlife, microbial biology.
+Soils, environmental policy, environmental science, policy and management, wildlife, microbial biology.

 + Lynn Huntsinger, Professor.